niemopen/ntac-admin/examples/src/Augmentation/README.md

 Here is a summary of the important changes from NIEM 5.
 The examples will show why these changes will work and are good and/or necessary.

-* Subset schemas and message schemas are different kinds of NIEM model, represented in XSD
+* Subset schemas and message schemas are different.
   * A subset schema is a collection of model components intended for extension and reuse
-  * A message schema defines the content of a message format; not intended for extension
+  * A message schema is for validation and code binding.
+It is not a model representation.
+It does not conform to the NDR.
-  * There is no difference in the corresponding CMF
 * A subset schema has attribute wildcards in *structures.xsd* and *niem-xs.xsd*
   * `<xs:anyAttribute processContents="strict"/>` says that any type may be augmented with an attribute; we promise to define that attribute in the message schema
   * The IC-ISM hack is removed
-* A message schema does not inherit from *structures.xsd*
+* Types in a message schema do not inherit from *structures.xsd*
   * Types in the message schema include individual attributes from the structures namespace, as needed.
 * Attribute augmentations are defined in the model
   * By `appinfo:Augmentation` elements in XSD